evanchien/chinese_chess_recognition/README.md

 For details, please refer to the comments in each file.

 * <span style="text-decoration:underline">toy_cnn_mini.py</span>: The training function.
 It reads in images with pre-defined size (default:56).
 After 10 epochs, 400 steps per epoch training, a `.h5` file with model parameters is created and ready for prediction.
-* <span style="text-decoration:underline">predict.py</span>: The batch predict function.
-It reads in a batch of test images, converts them to the pre-defined size and output the confusion matrix and the classification report.
+* <span style="text-decoration:underline">evaluate_model_spec.py</span>: The performance evaluation function.
+It reads in a batch of test images, converts them to the pre-defined size and output the confusion matrix and the classification report of the model.
-* <span style="text-decoration:underline">toy_cnn_mini_test.py</span>: This file reads in a single file for fast classification.
+* <span style="text-decoration:underline">rt_test.py</span>: This is the real time test function that we use for testing.
+* <span style="text-decoration:underline">vgg16_cnn_bottleneck.py</span>: This is the function we use to tune the bottleneck feature.

 ## <span style="color:blue"> Test result</span>
-The model used in the test below is `toy_cnn_mini_model_baseline.h5`.
+The model used in the test below is `toy_cnn_mini_model_30_1800_5epo_0.97.h5`.
 Below are two video clips with different lighting conditions.
-Please note that the implementation of this function is without localization and thus we create a ROI in the center for prediction.
+Please note that the implementation of this function is without localization and thus we create a ROI in the center for prediction and we have to place the chess pieces near the center point.

 As you can see in the links below, despite we have strong confidence in training/validation, our classifier still has some problem with class `b_ma`, `b_xiang` and `'b_pao`.
 These are the ones in black with lower precision.
 Surprisingly, the classifier does better with red chess pieces than with black ones.
-We feel the camera change might contribute a bit to this failure but due to hardware limitation, we will stick with this camera and figure out if there's other dominating factor.
+We feel the camera change might contribute a bit to this failure ane we will verify this as the following up.

 [Video 1 with light condition 1](https://youtu.be/2Fv16iSG5F4)